 8.9 For transparency, all responses will be collated and published on the CAA's Airspace Change Portal.
 We will upload postal responses to the portal on behalf of respondents.
-All stakeholders have the option to redact personal information, such as name, address, and position from publication; please select your preference when submitting your feedback22.
+All stakeholders have the option to redact personal information, such as name, address, and position from publication; please select your preference when submitting your feedback.
 The CAA will moderate consultation responses to remove material not appropriate for publication.

-21 The Gunning Principles are a set of rules for public consultation that were proposed in 1985 by Stephen Sedley QC, and accepted by the Judge in the Gunning v LB of Brent case.
+&lt;sup>21 The Gunning Principles are a set of rules for public consultation that were proposed in 1985 by Stephen Sedley QC, and accepted by the Judge in the Gunning v LB of Brent case.
 They consist of four rules, which if followed, are designed to make consultation fair and a worthwhile exercise:

-that consultation must be at a time when proposals are still at a formative stage • that adequate time is given for consideration and response; and that the product of consultation is conscientiously taken into account when finalising the decision.
+that consultation must be at a time when proposals are still at a formative stage:

-[•] that the proposer must give sufficient reasons for any proposal to permit of intelligent consideration and response;
+• that the proposer must give sufficient reasons for any proposal to permit of intelligent consideration and response;